thebitstick/xdg-break/README.md

 # xdg-break
-Script that sends a notification to remind you to take a break.
+Script that sends a notification to remind you to take a break

 ## Usage
 ```bash